-The GD25LR512MF has a total of 1054 Nonvolatile Lock Registers that are non-volatile.
-Each NL Register has an 8-bit (byte) NL Register bits.
-The NL Register is read independently using either a sector or block address using Read NL

-Register (E2h) instruction.
-Each NL Register is also set independently by Set NL Register (E3h) instruction using either a sector or block address.
-All NL Registers are cleared collectively by Clear All NL Registers (E4h) instruction.
+The GD25B512MF has a total of 1054 Nonvolatile Lock Registers that are non-volatile.
+Each NL Register has 8-bits.
+The NL Register is read independently using either a sector or block address using Read NL Register (E2H) instruction.
+Each NL Register is also set independently by Set NL Register (E3H) instruction using either a sector or block address.
+All NL Registers are cleared collectively by Clear All NL Registers (E4H) instruction.